arcalot/arcaflow-engine/internal/step/README.md

 }
 ```

-Later on, you will need to provider a lifecycle with schema, which you can do as follows:
+Later on, you will need to provide a lifecycle with schema, which you can do as follows:

 ```go
 var lifecycleStageWithSchema = step.LifecycleStageWithSchema{